opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/managing_objects/restoring_objects_from_the_cold_storage.rst

 Restoring Objects from the Cold Storage
 =======================================

-You must restore a Cold object before you can operate it, including download, access using a URL, as well as ACL and metadata settings.
+You must restore a Cold object before you can download it, access it with a URL, or configure its ACL or metadata.

 Limitations and Constraints
 ---------------------------

--  You cannot suspend or delete the restore task if a Cold object is being restored.
+-  If a Cold object is being restored, its restore task cannot be suspended or deleted.
--  You cannot re-restore an object in the **Restoring** state.
+-  An object being restored cannot be restored again.
 -  After an object is restored, an object copy in the Standard storage class will be generated.
-This way, there is the object in Cold storage class and also its copy in Standard storage class in the bucket.
+This way, there is a Cold object and also its Standard copy in the bucket.
 The copy will be automatically deleted once the restore expires.

 Procedure
 ---------